RiiConnect24/Wii-Guide/_pages/en_US/riiconnect24-dolphin.md

 ![Select your region](/images/RC24_Patcher/5.JPG)
 7. While you're at it, RiiConnect24 Patcher can additionally download some other optional channels that do not use RiiConnect24. `[X]` represents the options that selected.
 Just press 5 and `ENTER` if you're not interested.
 ![Additional optional channels](/images/RC24_Patcher/6.JPG
+8. Press `1` then `ENTER` to start patching.
-12. Be patient...
+9. Be patient...
 ![It's patching!](/images/RC24_Patcher/9.JPG)
-13. After it's done, we would appreciate if you take a minute to send anonymous feedback to us.
+10. After it's done, we would appreciate if you take a minute to send anonymous feedback to us.
 If you don't want to, close the patcher.
 All the files should already be on your SD Card.
 ![It's done!](/images/RC24_Patcher/10.JPG)
 ![Files copied](/images/RC24_Patcher/11.PNG)
-14. In Dolphin, go to `Tools` and then `Install WAD`.
+11. In Dolphin, go to `Tools` and then `Install WAD`.
 Install all the WAD files one by one.
 </div>

 You're all done!
 Unfortunately, Wii Mail doesn't work in Dolphin yet.